Our little angel, Miss Lilah Grace, came into the world on Monday, May 6th, 2013, at 9:05 PM.

 I never knew a love like this before.
 But what surprised me most of the entire experience...even more than the c-section...was how much more I instantly loved everybody else in my life.
 After just 2 days of being a mom, I had so much more love and appreciation for my parents.
 And feeling George's love, support, and adoration during the birthing experience...followed by witnessing him turning into a loving father...I fell more in love with him than I ever felt possible.
 I look at him differently now, and it's a stronger love than I knew existed.

+These days we have been enjoying our "babymoon."
+3 weeks of not working, just bonding with our baby.
 Walks and talks.
 Late night feedings.
-Lots of hugs and kisses.
+Lots of hugs and kisses. |

 Inhale.
 Hold.
 Exhale.
 Hold.